100 Albums That Rocked My World (1960–2020)

 This list is not ranked, but chronologically ordered.
 It makes no sense for me to rank music from different genres at this level.

-Every album still excites me today.
-Many other albums were once important to me, but I wouldn’t bother sitting through them now.
+Every single one of the albums below still excites me today.
+Many other albums were important to me once, but I wouldn’t bother sitting through them now.
+These albums don’t show up in this list.

-The oldest record in this list is from 1959 – the stereo LP as we know it was introduced in 1957/58.
+The oldest record in this list is from 1960.
+The stereo LP as we know it was introduced in the late 1950s.
 There are great older recordings, but they don’t qualify as “albums” in my book.

-The newest is from 2023.
-Yes, albums still rock my world, every once in a while.
+The newest is from 2020.
+Yes, albums still rock my world, every once in a while, but you need to let a few years pass to know if a record really stands the test of time.

 This is my subjective take and not designed as a general greatest albums list, so don’t get mad.
 Have fun with it – I certainly did.